 We’re all aware of the popular AR game Pokemon Go, which allows users to catch virtual Pokemon that are hidden throughout the map of the real-life environment.
 But today, we’re going to talk about another popular game – Real Strike.

-Real Strike is a popular shooting AR game which is available only for iOS.
+Real Strike is a popular shooting AR game that is available only for iOS.
 The users can get a real-life shooting experience in the game and can also record their fights.
-In the game, there is a pool which has been polluted by nuclear waste and a group of pests is around the corner, so the users will have defended and stop them from infecting the earth.
+In the game, there is a pool that has been polluted by nuclear waste and a group of pests is around the corner, so the users will have defended and stop them from infecting the earth.

 Users can play the game by using their iPhone camera to scan the mark.
 The game also offers night and thermal vision goggles to get a clear view even in the evening time.